Hawke922/movie-app/README.md

 The application uses local states and react context for state management.

 ## Persistence
 The application uses local storage to save the user's favorite movies so they persist between sessions.
+Implementation of this client-side persistence is far from ideal, since it resulted in some "hacky" solutions like forcing re-renders and manualy dispatching storage events.

 ## Deployment
 The application can be deployed to a static hosting service such as Netlify or GitHub Pages.
 To deploy, run `npm run build` to create the production build, then upload the contents of the build folder to your hosting service.

 ## Conclusion
 This is a simple but functional React application that demonstrates the use of several key features and libraries of the React ecosystem, including React Context, React Hooks, HOC and React Router.
+Local storage functionality was implemented just for demonstration purposes.